ropensci-review-tools/srr/README.md

 remotes::install_git ("https://codefloe.com/ropensci-review-tools/srr")
 ```

-and loaded for use with,
+Once installed, the package can be loaded for use with,

 ``` r
 library (srr)